 All essential components used in steering arrangements for ship directional control shall be duplicated.
-When not duplicated or when the Rules contain no requirements for particular AMSS components, possibility of using them is subject to special consideration by the Register in each particular case.
+When not duplicated or when the Rules contain no requirements for particular AMSS components, possibility of using them shall be agreed upon with the Register.

-7.1.6 Calculations of the AMSS gearing shall be made following the procedure outlined in 4.2, Part IX "Machinery" or by other methods recognized by the Register.
+- 7.1.6 Calculations of the AMSS gearing shall be made following the procedure outlined in 4.2, Part IX "Machinery" or by other methods recognized by the Register.
 The safety factors of gearing shall not be less than those specified in 4.2, Part IX "Machinery".
-The values of these factors for the AMSS gearing intended for dynamic positioning duty shall be taken as for the main AMSS.

-7.1.7 To support operating capacity of AMSS till special survey the service life of the rolling bearings shall be at least:
+The values of these factors for the AMSS gearing intended for dynamic positioning duty shall be taken as for the main AMSS. - 7.1.7 To support operating capacity of AMSS till special survey the service life of the rolling bearings shall be at least: